Classickayy/EventManagementSystemFrontend/README.md

 This project is a web application built with React and Vite, designed to manage campus events.
 It features a user-friendly interface for students and administrators to discover, create, and manage events.
 The application includes functionalities such as event filtering, RSVP, and user authentication.

+## Backend Repository

+You can find the backend repository for this project at: [Backend Repo Link](https://github.com/Classickayy/EventManagementSystemBackend)

+## Deployed Project

+The project is deployed and can be accessed at: [Deployed Project Link](#)

 ## Features

 - **Event Discovery**: Users can browse and filter events by type, date, and location.